Special Guest Speaker

 Graham advises the news media and consults attorneys on the investigative process for cases facing litigation.
 He lectures widely on forensic autopsy, crime scene management, and critical thinking within the investigative process.
 He is an adjunct professor of forensics and human anatomy at Harrisburg University School of Science and Technology.

 Over the last 35 years Graham has written and lectured on grief and loss recovery to the medical community, hospice groups and loss recovery organizations.
 He is also a motivational speaker for students and troubled youth who are trying to get control of their lives through a speech entitled “Doors.”
 Graham’s upcoming book explores improving the relationship between forensic evidence collection and organ tissue donation.
-His case studies are featured on the Investigation Discovery (ID) channel in THE CORONER: I SPEAK FOR THE DEAD, now in its second season.
+His case studies are featured on the Investigation Discovery (ID) channel in THE CORONER: I SPEAK FOR THE DEAD, now in its third season.

 Graham has served as the Dauphin County Pennsylvania Coroner since 1990.
 During his time there, he has supervised investigations of over 600 homicide cases, supervised the certification of over 13,000 deaths.
 He has also supervised the Forensic Science Internship Program for over six colleges and universities.

 Since 2005, Graham, as an adjunct Professor of Forensics, teaches Crime Scene Investigation, Medical Legal Investigation, Introduction to Forensic Science, Forensic Case Studies, Human Anatomy, and Forensic Taphonomy & Human Identification.

 Graham is the president of the La Voz Latina Central, a bilingual newspaper serving six Central PA counties.
 He has been the president for the past seventeen years.